Baltimore/Washington International Airport: Other facilities

 In 1985, the BWI Business District was established as a way to formalize businesses and hotels operating adjacent to the airport.
 The district comprises two smaller districts located to the north (West Nursery Hotel District) and west (Stoney Run District) of the airport.
 Numerous traveler resources and employment centers are located within both districts, such as the BWI Rail Station and BWI Rental Car Facility in the Stoney Run District, and the BWI Business District Light Rail Station, the NSA Friendship Annex, and dozens of hotel facilities in the West Nursery District.

-A DHS facility is located in the lower level of the main terminal, near the international arrivals area / Concourse E Baggage Claim.
+A U.S. Department of Homeland Security facility is located in the lower level of the main terminal, near the international arrivals area / Concourse E Baggage Claim.
 This facility also includes a Global Entry Enrollment Center, as well as a TSA PreCheck enrollment facility.

 In the early 1990s, BWI Airport opened the Thomas A. Dixon Aircraft Observation Area at Friendship Park.
 The observation plaza features a playground and a terrace overlooking the southern approach to the airport's 15R-33L runway.
 From this vantage point, several planes can be viewed simultaneously as they prepare for landing.
 The southern loop of the 13.3 mile BWI Trail travels through the park, providing cyclist and pedestrian access to the park.

 In addition to the Thomas A. Dixon Aircraft Observation Area, which provides spotters with views of aircraft landing on runway 33L, spotters can use one of several parking garages to view arrivals to runway 15R, with some arrivals appearing to be below the spotter.

 The Maryland Aviation Administration has its headquarters on the third floor of the terminal building.